joemcmahon/Csgrouper/README.txt

 Notes:

 1: Cf. ~/Csgrouper/run/sndout/xpace-flute_raw-csg.csd : This raw Csgrouper score
-(and related audio output) is made on a 18 notes scale which means thirds of tones.
+(and related audio output on the Csgrouper download page) is made on a 18 notes scale which means thirds of tones.
 The serial material used was chosen for its tonal properties which yield a harmonious aspect in spite of the lack of dominant position in the 18 notes scale.
 Feel free to sculpt on it!

-2: ~/Csgrouper/run/sndout/ contains an "xpace-flute_raw-csg.mp3" and a quickly
+2: http://www.emilbarton.net76.net/data/ contains an "xpace-flute_raw-csg.mp3"
-transformed (sculpted) version of the same part named "ballad.mp3".
+and a quickly transformed (sculpted) version of the same part named "ballad.mp3".
 These sound files can also be heard from http://www.wix.com/emilbarton/data.